ElektraInitiative/PermaplanT/doc/decisions/frontend_e2e_testing.md

 Playwright for Python offers comprehensive browser automation capabilities, aligns well with Python's syntax and ecosystem, and satisfies the project's constraints and requirements.
 Additionally, Playwright for Python provides a very clear documentation, which makes it easier for developers who are not so experienced with frontend testing, to get started quickly.
-Furthermore the projects performance tests utilize playwright, which makes it fit even better.
+Furthermore the projects performance tests and scraper utilize playwright, which makes it fit good.

 ### Gherkin